alexa01902/-iot_project/README.md

 ![Local Image](./bilder/final_board.png)
 Figure 1.

-One problem I realised with this setup was that when the LED lights turn on, they effect the light intensity.
+One problem I realised with this setup was that when the LED lights turn on, they affect the light intensity.
 This problem was handled by setting a sheild between the lights and the sensor to block the light.

 # Platform